input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-02-16.md

 The **ledger** team focused on implementing fixes, writing tests, and improving testing frameworks.
 Critical bug fixes included retaining Anchor for proposal procedures in the ledger state, ensuring JSON [serialization](https://github.com/IntersectMBO/cardano-ledger/pull/4040) of rational numbers in protocol parameters and governance procedures.
 Additionally, the team achieved a significant milestone by developing the [cuddle](https://github.com/input-output-hk/cuddle) Haskell package, aimed at transitioning to specifying CDDL in Haskell for all eras.
 This transition will streamline CDDL specification compilation and offer benefits such as reduced duplication, reuse of specifications, and enhanced safety and correctness of specifications and decoders.

-As always, see [this technical development report](https://input-output-hk.github.io/cardano-updates/archive) for more details from different teams.

 ### WALLETS & SERVICES

 This week, the **Lace** team addressed core API usage issues, ensuring readiness for a forthcoming small patch in v.1.8.2.